Here’s How To Make Non-Greasy Pizza

 In general, pizzas that contain meat and cheese are greasier than vegetarian ones.
 Still, you shouldn’t underestimate the grease amount of vegetarian pizzas because the pizza sauces also impact the fat content.
 Also, vegetarian pizzas still have cheese, and as you saw from the previous paragraphs, cheese is a significant factor in the greasiness of the pizza.

-Pizza is traditionally served hot, and it is meant to be consumed that way.
-However, there are many cold pizza lovers, so there must be a reason for that.
-It is a well-known fact that cold food tastes more intensely than hot food.
+Pizza is traditionally served hot and meant to be consumed that way.
+However, there are many cold pizza lovers, so there must be a reason.
+It is well-known that cold food tastes more intensely than hot food.

-The same goes for pizza too.
-Just because it is cold doesn’t mean that the grease has gone somewhere, but rather, it became solid.
+The same goes for pizza, too.
+Just because it is cold doesn’t mean that the grease has gone somewhere; rather, it has become solid.

 Subscribe